letorbi/discord-rich-presence-for-processing/README.md

 ## Supported Platforms

 * Windows (32bit & 64bit Intel)
-* MacOS (64bit Intel)
+* MacOS (64bit Intel, Silicon)
 * Linux (64bit Intel)

-Apple Silicon support is coming.
-See [this upstream issue](https://github.com/JnCrMx/discord-game-sdk4j/issues/48) for details on the progess.
+In general all plattforms that are supported by Processing and Discord should work.

 ## Installation